Pensioner found dead tied to chair and gagged

 18 Marzo 2019

-Pesaro, March 18 - A 74-year-old pensioner was found dead in his Pesaro home Monday tied to a chair, gagged and beaten to a pulp, investigative sources said.
-Sesto Grilli lived near San Lorenzo in Campo near Pesaro in northern Marche and got by on the sale of chickens and eggs, police said.
-No shouts or screams were heard and police think he may have known his aggressor or aggressors, or was taken by surprise, investigative sources said.
+Pesaro, March 18 - A 74-year-old pensioner was found dead in his Pesaro home Monday tied to a chair and gagged, sources said.
+He lived near San Lorenzo in Campo near Pesaro in northern Marche.
 The man lived alone and did not have a criminal record, police said.
-Grilli may have been the victim of a robbery gone wrong, police said.
+The man may have been the victim of a robbery gone wrong, police said.
 Carabinieri are investigating.

 Lascia il tuo commento